uxsolutions/bootstrap-datepicker/README.md

 String, Array.
 Default: '', []

 Days of the week that should be disabled.
 Values are 0 (Sunday) to 6 (Saturday).
 Multiple values should be comma-separated.
 Example: disable weekends: `'0,6'` or `[0,6]`.
-Can be set in HTML data attribute with `data-date-days-of-week-disabled`.

 ### autoclose